-To demonstrate that non-constant intra- and inter specific competition coefficients can lead to non-constant NFD slope and incorrect prediction of species coexistence, we used numerical simulation of a well-known two species consumer-resource model [Tilman 1977] to show that a species growth rate is non-linearly related to its frequency, even when the community is saturated with respect to biomass and both species are known to coexist (Figure S1).
-Specifically, evaluating NFD at different frequencies of the species in a saturated community can lead to the incorrect prediction regarding coexistence.
-When frequency dependence is evaluated when each species is approaching a frequency of 1, the method fails to predict that both species have positive growth rates when rare and, thus, fails to predict coexistence.
-When frequency dependence is evaluated when both species are at frequency of 0.5, the method fails to predict coexistence in most cases.
-We found that NFD led to correct predictions only when evaluated at frequency approaching zero for each species.
-While these simulations are by no means exhaustive with respect to the types of species interactions found throughout ecology, such non-linear frequency dependence patterns are likely when population dynamics are governed by non-linear relationships with either biotic (e.g. type II feeding response) or abiotic (e.g. temperature, nutrients) factors.
-This finding means that for an empiricist to use the NFD method, they would need to either 1) measure the growth rate of each species across the full range of frequencies to establish that the growth rate of each species is linearly related to its frequency or 2) evaluate the growth rate of each species when rare (i.e. directly demonstrate mutual invasibility).
+To demonstrate how non-linearity between a species’ frequency and its growth rate can lead to incorrect predictions about species coexistence, we used numerical simulation of a well-known two species consumer-resource model [Tilman 1977].
+For all of these simulations, the community is saturated with respect to biomass and both species are known to be mutually invasible and coexist (Figure S1).
+We used these numerical simulations to examine three potential ways that an empiricist might implement NFD.
+1) When frequency dependence is evaluated when each species is approaching a frequency of 1, the method fails to predict that both species have positive growth rates when rare and, thus, fails to predict coexistence.
+2) When frequency dependence is evaluated when both species are at frequency of 0.5, the method fails to predict coexistence in most cases.
+3) We found that NFD consistently led to correct predictions only when evaluated at frequency approaching zero for each species.
+This finding means that for an empiricist to use the NFD method, they would need to either 1) measure the growth rate of each species across the full range of frequencies to establish that the growth rate of each species is linearly related to its frequency or 2) evaluate the growth rate of each species when rare (i.e. directly demonstrate mutual invasibility).While these simulations are by no means exhaustive with respect to the types of species interactions found throughout ecology, such non-linear frequency dependence patterns are likely when population dynamics are governed by non-linear relationships with either biotic (e.g. type II feeding response) or abiotic (e.g. temperature, nutrients) factors.

 Classic Lotka-Volterra competition